Frequently asked questions on Microsoft Q&A.

 We love Stack Overflow.
 We will continue supporting our customers who ask questions there.
 We also surface answers from Stack Overflow on Microsoft Q&A.

 Stack Overflow has specific criteria about what questions are appropriate for the community whereas Microsoft Q&A has an open policy regarding this, where all questions about Microsoft technologies are welcomed.
 More importantly, via Microsoft Q&A we can create unique experiences that allow us to provide the highest level of support for our customers.
-It is hard to get a full picture of the customer who is asking a question on Stack Overflow.
+It's hard to get a full picture of the customer who is asking a question on Stack Overflow.
 However, on Microsoft Q&A we can connect the asker to their actual product usage and support contract.
 This enables new opportunities to offer the highest quality support.

 What is the difference between Microsoft Q&A and Microsoft Tech Community?